jasl/vibe_photos_v3/AI_IMPLEMENTATION_DETAILS.md

 ## ENV — Environment & Scaffolding
 ### ENV-001: Repository Skeleton Generator
 Use the following script to (re)hydrate the canonical directory structure.
 Run it only when bootstrapping a clean checkout.

+> **Scope clarification**: the `src/` tree referenced throughout this manual is not yet checked into the repository.
+Creating it is explicitly deferred to the ENV track (e.g. when you execute `ENV-001`).
+Treat the script below as the authoritative source of truth, and only materialize the skeleton when a backlog item instructs you to do so.
 ```bash
 #!/usr/bin/env bash
 set -euo pipefail